 (a) General requirement.
-The lend agency shall establish an administrative record that contains the documents that form the basis for the selection of a response action.
+The lead agency shall establish an administrative record that contains the documents that form the besis for the selection of a response action.
 The lead agency shall compile and maintain the administrative record in accordance with this subpart.

 (b) Administrative records for federal facilities.
-(1) If a federal arency other than EPA is the lead agency for a federal facility, the federal agency shall compile and maintain the administrative record for the selection of the response with this support EPA may formate documents which the federal agency shall place in the administrative record file to ensure that the administrative record includes all documents that form the besis for the selection of the 1980
+(1) If a federal agency other than EPA is the lead agency for a federal facility, the federal agency shall compile and maintain the edministrative record for the selection of the response action for that facility in accordance with this subport.
+EPA may furnish documents which the federal agency shall place in the administrative record file to ensure that the administrative record includes all documents that form the basis for the selection of the response estion.